magnetophon/LazyLimiter/README.md

 #usage:

-## distortion control
+## minimum gain reduction
-This section controls the amount of distortion, versus the amount of gain reduction.
+There will never be less gain reduction then what these setting dictate.
-It can provide gain reduction completely without distorting, yet still reacts quick to transients.
+You can have gain reduction completely without distortion, yet still react quick to transients.
-Set the minimum hold time from the next section to full and the anti pump from the 3rd section to 0, to hear this effect.
+To hear this effect, set the minimum hold time from the next section to full and the anti pump from the 3rd section to 0.
-While very clean, this sound has two problems:
+While very clean and fast, this sound has two problems:
 1. It can be a bit too conservative.
 The dynamic hold section can fix that.
 2. Simultaneously, it releases to quick in quiet parts.
 The musical release section fixes that.
 ### input gain